leonovk/leonovk/README.md

-👋 Hi, I’m Kirill Leonov
+# 👋 Hi, I’m Kirill Leonov

-👨‍💻 Software Engineer | 🛍 inSales
+- 🏢 Senior Software Engineer at [@inSales](https://github.com/inSales)

-📫 <leonov835@yandex.ru>

-🐧 btw i use arch

-**You will find the projects I am currently working on in the pinned repositories.**
+- 📍 Based in Moscow
+- 💡 Passionate about computer science

+### 🚀 About Me

+I'm a software engineer deeply in love with computer science.
+I enjoy building projects, learning new technologies, and collaborating with the open-source community.